 The data in Table 3 shows that, there was a positive and significant correlation between risk orientation and technical efficiency of the farmers.
 This implies that farmers, who had favourable risk orientation towards the improved technologies had would try to adopt and increase the technical efficiency.
 Similar results were also reported by Aung et al. (2021), Ahmed et al. (2013), Vittor et al. (2013).

-Hypothesis

-Hence, null hypotheses H01.1, H01.2, H01.3, H01.5, H01.6, H01.7, H01.8, H01.9, and H01.10, were therefore, rejected.
-On the contrary, the findings revealed that the age and annual income of the family were not significantly associated with the technical efficiency of the respondents.
-Therefore, hypotheses H01.4 were accepted.

 Conclusion

 The finding regarding the technical efficiency of respondents indicated that the blackgram farmers (improved variety growers) were better than the local variety growers.
 Horizontal expansion of improved technologies may be achieved by implementation of various extension activities like training programme, field day, exposure visit.
 This study also revealed that breeder for the varietal development should be linked with the extension worker in order to know the ground reality of farmers so that the recommended potential yield could be harvested in the farmers‘field.